Per Christian Münstermann: Career

-Athletically, Per Christian Münstermann started with athletics before switching to cycling in 2010.
+Athletically, Münstermann started with athletics before switching to cycling in 2010.
 In 2011 he joined the team SG Radschläger Düsseldorf.

 In 2016 he became the German Junior Champion in the omnium in Cottbus, finished second in the points race and third in the individual pursuit.
 The following year, he won the title in the Madison as well as the National Championship in the team time trial with the Rose Team NRW Junior Team in Genthin.
 At the Junior Track World Championships the same year, he finished fourth in the Madison with Rico Brückner.